 Not everything will be learned in the classroom—UNLV’s or the school where you teach.
 The program offers world class professional development to give you new perspectives and ideas about how teachers move Nevada forward.
 NV-EPIC compliments A-ARL by offering free microcredential courses in partnership with the Clark County School District (CCSD) designed to provide you with the tools and resources you need to be effective in a constantly evolving educational landscape.

 Developed in partnership between the Clark County Education Association (CCEA), the Public Education Foundation (PEF), CCSD, UNLV, and other partners, UNLV and NV-EPIC will support you with mentoring and induction for your first three years as a classroom teacher after the program ends.
 Why?
 Because your success as a teacher moves all Nevadans forward.

 Costs never seem to stop rising.
 Gas prices, grocery prices, and even the price of your morning cup of coffee are skyrocketing.
-So, funding has been secured, at this point, to cover up to 75% of program costs for those who are both admitted to UNLV and accepted into the A-ARL program.
+So, funding has been secured, at this point, to cover 100% of your tuition and fees for those who are both admitted to UNLV and accepted into the A-ARL program.

 Prepare your documentation

 Please ensure you have the following documentation/items ready to be uploaded with your application.
 Admission consideration may be delayed or denied without submitting these documents:

 Transcripts may take several weeks to arrive and be processed.
 The good news?
 You only need to send in unofficial transcripts (that just means a PDF for most of you) to get the process started and apply.
 If admitted, you will need official transcripts on file.

 Find more information about submitting transcripts and UNLV’s admission requirements on UNLV’s website.